1300 088 065

 Single Parents

-If you are unsure whether or not you qualify, get in touch with our team, and we can guide you through your eligibility – for free.
+If you’re unsure whether you qualify, get in touch with our team and we’ll guide you for free.

 How Does The Scheme Work?

-The government acts as your guarantor, allowing you to buy a home without paying thousands of dollars in lenders’ mortgage insurance.
+The government acts as your guarantor, allowing you to buy a home without paying thousands of dollars in lenders’ mortgage insurance (LMI).

 How Much Will I Save?